lawrancej/CompilerKit/README.md

 - Produce blocking code (e.g., lex)
 - Produce non thread-safe code (e.g., lex)
 - Do not work well with Unicode or non-string sequences.

+### CompilerKit goals
+CompilerKit aims to:

+- Work across platforms, programming languages.
+- Play nicely with Unicode.
+- Never block, and be thread-safe.
+- Efficiently handle all possible CFGs, even ambiguous ones.
+- Work as a library.
+- (Future) be a drop in replacement for Bison, yacc, lex, etc.

 ## Where can I contribute to this?
 Here: